No winners in a govt shutdown? You haven’t met Brandon Judd

 Judd said in a written response to questions that he’s not an official adviser to the president.
 But, he added, any time the union “can make the public aware (of) the critical problems and dangers Border Patrol agents encounter on the border our members benefit.”

-A 21-year Border Patrol veteran currently posted in Montana, Judd has been a staunch ally since the Border Patrol Council endorsed Trump for president in late March 2016 — its first endorsement of a White House candidate.
+A 21-year Border Patrol veteran, Judd has been a staunch ally since the Border Patrol Council endorsed Trump for president in late March 2016 — its first endorsement of a White House candidate.
 He appeared at Trump’s side earlier this month in the White House briefing room and joined the president during his visit last week to McAllen, Texas, a city in the Rio Grande Valley where illegal border crossings have surged.

-“So, Brandon, I’ve known him from the beginning,” Trump said during a round table discussion at a McAllen Border Patrol station.
-“And almost before I announced, he was for my ideas and he was for us.”
+He began his career in 1997, special operation mountain team leader the border crossing at Naco, Arizona.
+He’s currently posted in Montana.

 At the White House, Trump introduced Judd as a friend and nodded approvingly as the union president declared that “walls work.”
 The impromptu appearance forced Kevin McAleenan, commissioner of U.S. Customs and Border Protection, to suddenly cancel a press conference that was about to start at the agency’s headquarters a few blocks away.